dp247/Freeview-EPG/README.md

 <a href='https://ko-fi.com/K3K4EYJL5' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-Freeview-EPG is a project designed to provide a reliable source of XMLTV data for UK free-to-air TV channels and _national_ radio stations.
-The channel list was designed to match [this](https://github.com/ExperiencersInternational/tvsetup) project as closely as possible, and is a cutdown fork from the [iptv/epg](https://github.com/iptv-org/epg) project.
+Freeview-EPG is a project designed to provide a reliable source of XMLTV data for UK free-to-air TV channels and radio stations for personal use.
+The channel list was originally designed to match [this](https://github.com/ExperiencersInternational/tvsetup) project (and Freeview) as closely as possible but has evolved to include extra free-to-air channels and radio stations.

 ![image](https://user-images.githubusercontent.com/9065463/235314658-369f0825-692c-4626-8938-d3f60de3d167.png)